vala-lang/vala-docs/source/developer-guides/plugins/01-type-modules.rst

 Type Modules
 ============

 This example shows you how to implement a GLib.TypeModule based plugin in Vala.
 It also shows the usage of static construct/destruct block.
-Plugin itself: plugin.vala

 .. code-block:: vala

    // plugin.vala
    public class MyClass : Object
    {
            static construct